 5. Stress the business value of your business intelligence

 Whenever possible, mention the value of your contributions to the business.
 Sometimes the value is elusive, but if your universe increased self-service reporting, say so.
 Perhaps your efforts automate what used to take several hours or days of tedious manual activity.
 Be realistic and honest – not everybody can quantify that they saved the company billions of dollars.
 But some of you can.
 And should.
-Check out this helpful blog post by Patrick McKenzie, Don’t Call Yourself A Programmer, for inspiration.
+Check out this helpful blog article by Patrick McKenzie, Don’t Call Yourself A Programmer, for inspiration.